-Did you notice how he records events as they unfolded?
-He and Peter hear from one of the other disciples, Mary Magdalene, that the tomb is empty.
+It is instructive to notice how John records events as they unfolded.
+He and Peter hear from one of the other disciples, Mary Magdalene, that the tomb where Jesus' body was laid is empty.
 At this point they obviously fear grave robbery by Jesus' enemies, or something of the sort.
 They run together to the tomb.
-John recalls how he got there first, and stooped to look in (maybe panting from the effort of the run) - all he can see is the cloths that Jesus had been wrapped in, but nothing else.
+John recalls how he got there first, and stooped to look in (perhaps catching his breath from the effort of the run) - all he can see is the cloths that Jesus had been wrapped in, but nothing else.
 Peter then catches up, and barges in, and at the point notices something else- not only the cloths, but a face cloth, that had been around the head, folded up and off to one side.
 Finally John plucks up the courage and looks in.

 At this stage it is apparent to them that this is not an ordinary grave robbery.
 The cloths, which were valuable, were left there.
-It was at this point, the writer records, that he "believed"- I think the meaning is probably, at this point that he believed that Jesus had risen from the dead.
-Verse 9 I think perhaps has the sense "for it was not until then" that he understood the scripture.
-Again, we see the mark of the witness- he can speak for himself, but he can't speak for Peter.
+It was at this point, the writer records in v 9, that he "believed"- I think the meaning is probably, at this point that he believed that Jesus had been raised from the dead.
+It was not until then that he understood that the scriptures of the Old Testament had pointed forward to this event.
+Again, we see the mark of the witness- he can speak for himself and his dawning understanding, but he doesn't presume to speak for Peter, simply recording his actions.